mcclayton/react-state-patterns/README.md

  *    returns an object of handlers
  * @param {?String} nameSpace An optional string to namespace the
  *    state and handlers under.
+ * @return {Function} The decorator HOC function that takes in a React Component
+ *    and decorates it with the state.
  */
 ```